Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 Modern Historiographical Interpretations by Leading Scholars

 While it is clear that Marx, Hobson, and Lenin all understood imperialism to be a by-product of capitalism, historians remain divided over the effects that this intertwining of capitalism and imperialism had upon the world at large.
-This issue is particularly evident with the discussion of British rule in India from the eighteenth to the twentieth-century, as scholars continue to debate whether British rule should be categorized as either a positive or negative period for Indian history.
+This issue is particularly evident in the discussion of British rule in India from the eighteenth to the twentieth century, as scholars continue to debate whether British rule should be categorized as either a positive or negative period in Indian history.

 For historians such as Morris D. Morris, British rule introduced both values and political order to India and can be viewed as a positive step for Indian society.
 As he states, the British ushered in an era of “stability, standardization, and efficiency…in administration” for the Indians (Morris, 611).
 Moreover, Morris believed that British rule “probably stimulated economic activity in a way which had never been possible before” (Morris, 611).
 While Morris states that “the policies of the state [British Raj] were not sufficient to permit the development during the century of all the fundamental underpinnings of an industrial revolution,” he argues that imperial conquest of India created a basis “for a renewed upward surge after [Indian] Independence" (Morris, 616).